kastentx/magicat/README.md

 ## 😺 `imageCat`
 ### _like cat, but for images_

-A Deep Learning Powered CLI tool.
+A Deep Learning Powered CLI utility.

 ### _NOTE: documentation and install methods currently in development_